mehdimerbah/optimal-puck/README.md

 # optimal-puck

 **optimal-puck** is a research repository for running reinforcement learning experiments on the LaserHockey environment for the [Reinforcement Learning course](https://uni-tuebingen.de/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/informatik/lehrstuehle/distributed-intelligence/teaching/lectures/reinforcement-learning-lecture-ws-202425/) by Dr. [Georg Martius](https://uni-tuebingen.de/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/informatik/lehrstuehle/distributed-intelligence/team/prof-dr-georg-martius/).
-It implements and evaluates the DDPG and TD3  algorithms supports both standard and self-play training setups.
-The repo also provides evaluation tools, and a framework for hyperparameter sweeps and curriculum learning.
+It provides the implementations and training, tuning and evaluation pipelines for the DDPG and TD3 algorithms and supports both standard and self-play setups.

 ## Features
 - **Experimental Setup:** Predefined configurations and scripts for generating and running reproducible RL experiments.